Orthogonal group

 More generally, given a non-degenerate symmetric bilinear form or quadratic form on a vector space over a field, the orthogonal group of the form is the group of invertible linear maps that preserve the form.
 The preceding orthogonal groups are the special case where, on some basis, the bilinear form is the dot product, or, equivalently, the quadratic form is the sum of the square of the coordinates.

 All orthogonal groups are algebraic groups, since the condition of preserving a form can be expressed as an equality of matrices.

 Name

 The name of "orthogonal group" originates from the following characterization of its elements.
-Given a Euclidean vector space E of dimension n, the elements of the orthogonal group O(n) are, up to a uniform scaling (homothecy), the linear maps from E to E that map orthogonal vectors to orthogonal vectors.
+Given a Euclidean vector space E of dimension n, the elements of the orthogonal group O(n) are, up to a uniform scaling (homothety), the linear maps from E to E that map orthogonal vectors to orthogonal vectors.